-Last updated: 1/6/2009
+Last updated: 4/18/2014

 - Medscape Reference provides information on this topic.
-Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Scleromyxedema.
 Click on the link to view a sample search on this topic.